Burt-Stark Mansion: Construction

 The house is a white Greek Revival style two-story house with a frame structure and lap siding.
 A front pedimented portico, also two stories high, is supported by four square columns.
 Underneath this is a small wooden latticework second-story balcony.
-It has a brick foundation, with wooden walls.
+It has a brick foundation with wooden walls.
 The roof is made of aluminum and tin, with both asphalt and cedar shingles.
 The shutters on all the windows are original.
-There were several exterior buildings, but the only one still standing is the kitchen; the other building once on the property were a carriage house, cow barn, milk house, smokehouse, and well house.
+There were several exterior buildings, but the only one still standing was the kitchen; the other buildings on the property were a carriage house, cow barn, milk house, smokehouse, and well house.
 Spacious rooms and high ceilings mark the interior.
 A central great hall with an Adam fanlight is the main entrance to the domicile, with a drawing room on each side.
-The left drawing room would be where Jefferson Davis would hold his final war council with John C. Breckinridge, his Secretary of War, and senior military officials.
-Before the War, the wide double doors would open to create a ballroom from the entire front area.
-The only additions to the house after the War was a bathroom and a northwest corner wing, which provided extra kitchen space.
+Jefferson Davis held his final war council with John C. Breckinridge, his Secretary of War, and senior military officials in the left drawing room.
+Before the war, the wide double doors would open to create a ballroom from the entire front area.
+After the war, the only additions to the house were a bathroom and a northwest corner wing, which provided extra kitchen space.
 Most of the furnishings are from the 1850s and 1860s.

 It was built in the 1830s by David Lesley, a local attorney, judge, planter, and Presbyterian Church elder.
-Lesley had seen a house in the north that he liked, and chose that house as the prototype for his own.
-He sent a man named Cubic, a slave that was also a master carpenter, to look at the prototype house, and he then oversaw construction of Lesley's.
+Lesley had seen a house in the Northern United States that he liked and chose that house as the prototype for his own.
+He sent Cubic, an enslaved man who was a master carpenter, to look at the prototype house, and he then oversaw the construction of Lesley's reproduction.